 MODFLOW-USG gives you the flexibility to focus grid resolution where it counts, using a variety of grid geometries.
-As mentioned in an earlier blog post, Quad-Based grids are an attractive option due to their simplicity and rectangular-shaped geometry (using shapes similar to those used in finite difference grids).
+Quad-Based grids are an attractive option due to their simplicity and rectangular-shaped geometry (using shapes similar to those used in finite difference grids).
 This blog article provides a preview of the Quad-Based grids that are currently being developed in Visual MODFLOW Flex along with a few examples for various applications.

 Generating Quad-Based Grids in Visual MODFLOW Flex

 When it comes to generating an Unstructured grid there is no “one size fits all” solution.
 Each model is unique and requires various adjustments to the grid in order to achieve an accurate, efficient, and robust numerical model.
 Depending on the type of model you are developing, you may need to refine your model grid to accommodate one or more of the following:

 • Boundary features (surface water features, drains, wells, etc.)

 • Local model(s) inside a regional-scale model (well permitting or contaminant transport)

 • Geological features (fault plane or a surface)